westonMS/ecen520_student/resources/assignment_mechanics.md

 # ECEN 520 Assignment Mechanics

-This page describes how you are to submit your assignments for the class.
+This page describes the mechanics of completing assignments including how to submit your assignments for the class.

 ## GitHub